Contact Us

 Dr David Crilly

-Artistic Director David Crilly established the Festival Company in Oxford in 1988 whilst still a member of Magdalen College, where he undertook doctoral research in musicology.
-He is a composer and performs regularly as an orchestral conductor in Cambridge.
+David Crilly established the Festival Company in Oxford in 1988 whilst still a member of Magdalen College, where he undertook doctoral research in musicology.
+He is a composer and has performed on many occasions as an orchestral conductor in Cambridge.
 He has published on semiotics, music analysis and aesthetics, and also on the music of Britten, Debussy and Charlie Parker.
-He is currently Director-in-Residence for Anglia Opera.
+For eighteen years he was Director-in-Residence for Anglia Opera.
+He is also an independent researcher in Music and Drama and recently returned from lecture tours of India, Oman, Jordan, Namibia and South Africa.

 Jan Burns